fluent/fluentd-docs-gitbook/developer/api-plugin-base.md

 #### `.config_set_desc(name, description)`

-Sets description of a parameter specified by `name`.
+Sets description of the parameter specified by `name`.
 If the description already exists, it raises `ArgumentError`.
 For internal use only!
 Use `desc` instead.

-- `name`: The name of parameter.
+- `name`: The name of the parameter.
 - `description`: Description of the parameter.